|

 How To Can Salmon Process

-3. Brine salmon in a solution of 8 parts water, 1 part coarse salt.
+3. Brine salmon in a solution of 8 parts water to 1 part coarse salt.
 Cover the salmon and brine in the fridge for at least 1 hour.

 How To Can Salmon Process